flyonspeed/OnSpeed-Gen2/README.md

     Receives, parses and logs flight test boom data for testing purposes

-    Calculates a differential pressure based calibrated Angle of Attack which is then uses to generate the OnSpeed tones.
+    Calculates a differential pressure based calibrated Angle of Attack and uses it to generate the OnSpeed tones.

     Can be wired directly into the aircraft's audio panel.